meiyichao/CharCet/README.md

 # Instructions
 We provide detailed step-by-step instructions for running CharCet model including data preprocessing, model training, and model testing.

+# Note
+The datasets used in this study are all single-cell multi omics datasets (scRNA-seq + scATAC-seq).

 ## Data preprocessing
 **Step 1**: Preprocess scRNA-seq data and generate expression matrix(C x N)